kaynanmwangi3/Valy-Hospital-Database/README.md

 # Hospital Database Management System

-#### A comprehensive hospital management system built with Python, SQLite, and SQLAlchemy, June 27, 2025
+#### A comprehensive hospital management system built with Python, SQLite, and SQLAlchemy, August 29, 2025

 #### By **Kaynan Mwangi**